Discrete Logarithm

 In both cases we write ind(x) = k

-To be abstract and generic, if not specifically required, the group operation is not specified, and exponential notation is used.
+To be abstract and generic, if not specifically required, the group operation will not be specified, and exponential notation is used.

 Where we have to manipulate a message m